 A Clash of Kings

 During the Battle of the Blackwater, Queen Regent Cersei Lannister has Ser Ilyn Payne remain with her in the Queen's Ballroom of Maegor's Holdfast in the Red Keep, in order to kill Cersei and her captive, Sansa Stark, should the Red Keep fall to Stannis Baratheon.
-When Osfryd Kettleblack informs Cersei that a groom and two maidservants where caught trying to flee the Red Keep with three of the king's horses, she has the King's Justice execute them and place their heads on pike outside the stables.
+When Osfryd Kettleblack informs Cersei that a groom and two maidservants where caught trying to flee the Red Keep with three of the king's horses, she has the King's Justice execute them and place their heads on pikes outside the stables.

 A Feast for Crows

-In King's Landing, Cersei Lannister suggests that she will have to appoint a new King's Justice due to Ser Ilyn's absence, in order to execute Margaery Tyrell, who Cersei hopes to charge with treason.
+In King's Landing, Cersei Lannister suggests that she will have to appoint a new King's Justice due to Ser Ilyn's absence, in order to execute Margaery Tyrell, whom Cersei hopes to charge with treason.

 Known King's Justices

 - Ser Victor Risley, during the reign of King Aegon III Targaryen, from 133 AC until 135 AC.

 - Ser Ilyn Payne, during the reigns of Robert I Baratheon, Joffrey I Baratheon, and Tommen I Baratheon.

 If the wicked do not fear the King's Justice, you have put the wrong man in the office.

 - A Feast for Crows, Chapter 27, Jaime III.